flavienbwk/book-devops/eng/AUDIOBOOK.md

 1. Organize a meeting with stakeholders.
 Ask them to imagine a few months ahead and that Kubernetes ends up requiring a lot of effort without offering significant benefits.
 2. Set up the collaborative document.
-3. Note down the potential failure factors (e.g., team's insufficient knowledge or expertise in Kubernetes, online documentation not sufficient for our use cases, complexity of integration into our development environment, security vulnerabilities due to maintenance complexity, increased HR costs during the transition...).
+3. Note down the potential failure factors (e.g., team's insufficient knowledge or expertise in Kubernetes, online documentation not sufficient for our use cases, complexity of integration into our development environment, security vulnerabilities due to maintenance complexity or increased HR costs during the transition...).
-4. List the solutions (e.g., prepare a training plan, invest in cloud-specialized consultants, set up an automatic cluster update service, hire an intern to create the initial cluster version...).
+4. List the solutions (e.g., prepare a training plan, invest in cloud-specialized consultants, set up an automatic cluster update service or hire an intern to create the initial cluster version...).
-5. Identify the most dangerous factors (e.g., team's insufficient knowledge of Kubernetes, security vulnerabilities due to maintenance complexity).
+5. Identify the most dangerous factors (e.g., team's insufficient knowledge of Kubernetes or security vulnerabilities due to maintenance complexity).
-6. Create your action plan (e.g., prepare a training plan, contract with Company X for specialized cloud support).
+6. Create your action plan (e.g., prepare a training plan or contract with Company X for specialized cloud support).

 #### Cause and effect analysis